1975–76 Port Vale F.C. season: Third Division

-The season opened with five draws, followed by two victories which took the Vale up to second.
-Six games without a win soon brought the "Valiants" tumbling down the table though, as Cullerton lost his scoring touch.
-At the end of October arrived Steve Taylor on loan from Bolton Wanderers, who put more 'bite' into the Vale attack.
+The season opened with five draws, followed by two victories that took the Vale to second.
+The first victory came on 20 September, as they scored three goals without reply in a "top-notch display" at home to Swindon Town.
+Six games without a win soon brought the "Valiants" tumbling down the table, though, as Cullerton lost his scoring touch.
+Fans did a sponsored walk to Shrewsbury Town on 21 October that raised a useful £500, though the team could only lose by a goal to nil.
+At the end of October, Steve Taylor arrived on loan from Bolton Wanderers, who put more 'bite' into the Vale attack.
+The unbeaten home record was ended with a 1–0 defeat to Aldershot on 3 November.
 Home fans turned against the players, and coach Reg Berks was 'appalled by some of the abuse hurled at the players'.
-Taylor scored a brace past Sheffield Wednesday at Hillsborough on 8 November, only to return immediately back to Bolton.
+Taylor scored a brace past Sheffield Wednesday at Hillsborough on 8 November, only to return immediately to Bolton.

 The team's poor disciplinary record continued from the previous campaigns, and The Football Association put the club 'under constant review' after Sproson arrived 45 minutes late to a disciplinary hearing in London after missing his train.
 Cullerton was back in scoring form as the Vale picked up victories and rose up the table.
 A season-low crowd of 2,789 on 20 December saw Vale come from 3–0 down to Grimsby Town to win the match 4–3.
 To motivate the players coach Reg Berks had told them at half-time that he was facing the sack if the team lost the game.
+The promotion-chasers pulled away from Vale in the New Year, however.
+Cullerton ended the month in fine scoring form, and Vale found themselves eighth in the table.
+The team slumped to a 3–1 loss at bottom club Mansfield Town on 3 January.

-The promotion-chasers pulled away from Vale in the New Year however.
-A rare event occurred on 17 January, when the Vale directors permitted rivals Stoke to play a home game to Middlesbrough at Vale Park.
-This happened because a severe gale severely damaged the Victoria Ground, whilst the gale also caused £2,000 worth of damage to Vale Park, the damage to Stoke's ground was much more severe.
+A rare event occurred on 17 January when the Vale directors permitted rivals Stoke to play a home game to Middlesbrough at Vale Park.
+This happened because a severe gale severely damaged the Victoria Ground; whilst the gale also caused £2,000 worth of damage to Vale Park, the damage to Stoke's ground was much more severe.
 A crowd of 21,009 saw Stoke win 1–0, the highest crowd at Vale Park in over a decade.
+On 9 February, John Brodie gashed his leg to the bone during a 1–1 draw at home to Southend United.
+On 16 February, Vale won 1–0 at home to Sheffield Wednesday as Derek Brownbill scored the only foal of the game 11 minutes from time whilst goalkeeper John Connaughton played in stitches after receiving a kick to the head.
+A week later Keith Chadwick lasted just seven minutes against Chester before he broke his nose and sustained ligament damage.

-Vale's campaign carried on, though injuries built up Ray Williams managed to break a 21-game goal drought to earn a credible point at Cardiff City's Ninian Park on 25 February.
+Ray Williams managed to break a 21-game goal drought to earn a credible point at Cardiff City's Ninian Park on 25 February.
 Eight more points in the next four games took the club to within three points of the promotion zone.
-Yet in March the club sold Brian Horton to Brighton & Hove Albion for £30,000, a sum the club needed to balance the books.
-The club's form suffered immediately, and mid-table was the result.
-On 10 April, Brighton beat Vale 3–0 at the Withdean Stadium, and John Brodie broke his leg.
+Yet in March, the club sold Brian Horton to Brighton & Hove Albion for £30,000, a sum the club needed to balance the books.
+Sproson said that the sale was "upsetting" but necessary due to the club's poor attendance.
+The club's form suffered immediately, resulting in mid-table.
+They did, though, manage to beat UEFA Cup Winners' Cup quarter-finalists Wrexham 3–1 on 5 April.
+Five days later, Brighton beat Vale 3–0 at the Withdean Stadium, and John Brodie broke his leg following a challenge from Peter O'Sullivan.